 The Medical Center's accumulated leave policy allows employees to accumulate unused leave at various limits depending on employee's classification and years of service.
-Effective January 1, 2015 the accrual rate changed for all eligible employees including three of the unions to a maximum of 352 hours.
-The IUOE, UFSO unions accepted the new rates, however, the 1199 SEIU and DCNA's accrual rate remains the same as the original rate.
+Effective January 1, 2015 the accrual rate changed for non-union employees to a maximum of 352 hours.
+The IUOE and UFSO unions accepted the new rates, however, the 1199 SEIU and DCNA's accrual rate remains the same as the original rate.

-Prior to January 1, 2015, employees were generally allowed to accrue accumulated leave up to a maximum of 480 hours.
+Prior to January 1, 2015, non-union employees were generally allowed to accrue accumulated leave up to a maximum of 480 hours.
 Employees who had unused hours over 352 effective January 1, 2015, were grandfathered.
-These employees have a two year window to utilize the hours over 352 or receive \$0.50 on the dollar cash out.
-Unused hours at the end of the second year will be forfeited.
+These employees had a two year window to utilize the hours over 352 or receive \$0.50 on the dollar cash out.
+Unused hours at the end of the second year were forfeited.
+Most employees used up excess vacation prior to the end of the two year window.
+All employees opted to take excess vacation prior to implementation of payout.